dark-ambient/blog/content/notes/About people management.md

 draft: false
 ---

 Similarly to psychology (people) management is not science, but some tools can be helpful.

-The obvious reason is lacking of reproducibility and falsiability.
+The obvious reason is lacking of reproducibility and not being falsiable.